lidonghaoharry/MultiAgent/README.md

 ```

-## To run the framework:
+## Instruction:
-### IMPORTANT NOTE: The whole package is build based on [COVINS-G](https://github.com/VIS4ROB-lab/covins), a remarkable generic collaborative SLAM system, and it should be placed inside of the ROS workspace downloaded and build by following the instructions from COVINS-G. <br />
+### IMPORTANT NOTE:
+The whole package is build based on [COVINS-G](https://github.com/VIS4ROB-lab/covins), a remarkable generic collaborative SLAM system, and it should be placed inside of the ROS workspace downloaded and build by following the instructions from COVINS-G. <br />
-### Environment  Setup: Follow [COVINS-G](https://github.com/VIS4ROB-lab/covins) 'Enviornment Setup' and 'COVINS Installation' sections.
+### Environment Setup:
+* Follow [COVINS-G](https://github.com/VIS4ROB-lab/covins) 'Enviornment Setup' and 'COVINS Installation' sections.
 Then install ROS Support for the ORB-SLAM3 Front-End (More front-end options can be found in COINS-G page)

-### Clone this package inside COVINS ROS workspace, ```~/ws/covins_ws/src``` by default.
+* Clone this package inside COVINS ROS workspace, ```~/ws/covins_ws/src``` by default.

 ### If manually perturbation is needed for robustness evaluation:
-#### Recommended: Perturb the ROS bag first and play the perturbed ROS bag during COVINS-G to ensure the best synchronization performance
+**Recommended**: Perturb the ROS bag first and play the perturbed ROS bag during COVINS-G to ensure the best synchronization performance
 * Make sure the [EuRoC data](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) (in bag format) is downloaded.
 * Edit configs in the corresponding bash files inside ```Examples``` directory:
     * ```BAG_PATH```, ```output_path```, ```perturb_result```, ```overall_log_path``` are paths to retrieve data, save the output, and log information